Hiking And Camping At Floe Lake – Everything You Need To Know

 Please note that some of the links below are affiliate links, so I may earn a small commission on any purchase made, at no additional cost to you.
 This helps me keep the blog running, so thank you for your support!

 The trailhead is clearly signposted off of the 93S Highway and approximately a 20 minute drive from the junction with Highway 1.
-The parking lot isn’t overly large and during larch season in September you’ll want to arrive early to snag a spot.
+The parking lot isn’t overly large and it is a very popular hike for day trippers and overnight campers alike.
+Arrive early to secure your parking spot and remember to only park in designated parking areas.

 Distance: 10.5km